-Today, Tesla launched a brand new product: Tesla Solar Inverter.
-In the realm of Tesla announcements, this one may go under the radar for the general public – it’s nowhere near as flashy or exciting of a launch as any of their electric vehicles, the initial Powerwall or Solar Roof.
+In January 2021, Tesla launched a new product: the Tesla Solar Inverter.
+In the realm of Tesla announcements, this one went a little under the radar for the general public — it’s nowhere near as flashy or exciting of a launch as any of their electric vehicles, the initial Powerwall, or Solar Roof.
 But don’t let that fool you into thinking that this announcement is insignificant: by building their own Solar Inverter, Tesla has the potential to drive the cost of solar even lower.
 Here’s what Tesla’s announcement means for the solar industry.

 - A quick review of the new Tesla inverter covering its technical specs, warranty, rapid shutdown compliance and availability